TikhonJelvis/RL-book/chapter4/chapter4.md

 plt.ylabel("Inventory")
 plt.show()
 ```
-Figure \ref{fig:optimal_policy_heamap} shows us the image produced by the above code.
-T he color *Yellow* is "Full Price", the color *Blue* is "30% Off" and the color *Purple" is "50% Off".
+Figure \ref{fig:optimal_policy_heatmap} shows us the image produced by the above code.
+The color *Yellow* is "Full Price", the color *Blue* is "30% Off" and the color *Purple* is "50% Off".
 This tells us that on day 0, the Optimal Price is "30% Off" (corresponding to State 12, i.e., for starting inventory $M = I_0 = 12$).
 However, if the starting inventory $I_0$ were less than 7, then the Optimal Price is "Full Price".
-This makes intuitive sense because the greater the inventory, the more inclination we'd have to cut prices.
+This makes intuitive sense because the lower the inventory, the less inclination we'd have to cut prices.
 We see that the thresholds for price cuts shift as time progresses (as we move horizontally in the figure).
 For instance, on Day 5, we set "Full Price" only if inventory has dropped below 3 (this would happen if we had a good degree of sales on the first 5 days), we set "30% Off" if inventory is 3 or 4 or 5, and we set "50% Off" if inventory is greater than 5.
 So even if we sold 6 units in the first 5 days, we'd offer "50% Off" because we have only 3 days remaining now and 6 units of inventory left.
 This makes intuitive sense.
 We see that the thresholds shift even further as we move to Days 6 and 7.
-We encourage you to play with this simple application of Dynamic Pricing by changing $M, T, N, [(P_i, \lambda_i) | 1 \leq i \leq N]$ and studying how the Optimal Value Function changes and more importantly, studying the thresholds of inventory for various choices of prices and how these thresholds vary as time progresses.
+We encourage you to play with this simple application of Dynamic Pricing by changing $M, T, N, [(P_i, \lambda_i) | 1 \leq i \leq N]$ and studying how the Optimal Value Function changes and more importantly, studying the thresholds of inventory (under optimality) for various choices of prices and how these thresholds vary as time progresses.

 ## Extensions to Non-Tabular Algorithms